VBayesLab/VBLabDocs/VB-VAFC.md

 ## Examples [Github code](https://github.com/VBayesLab/VBLab/blob/main/Example/VAFC_Logistics_Model_Object.m){: .fs-4 .btn .btn-purple .float-right}
 {: #examples}

-This example shows how to use MGVB to fit a logistic regression model on the [GermanCredit](/VBLabDocs/datasets/#german-credit) dataset.
+This example shows how to use VAFC to fit a logistic regression model on the [GermanCredit](/VBLabDocs/datasets/#german-credit) dataset.
 First, Load the GermantCredit data as a matrix.
 The last column is the response variable.

 ```m
 % Random seed to reproduce results